rackerlabs/support-how-to/content/how-to/cloud-databases/manage-users-for-cloud-databases/index.md

 #### Enable root user with the API

-If you want to enable the root user via API, follow the examples located in our [API documentation](https://docs.rackspace.com/docs/cloud-databases/v1/api-reference/database-instances/#enable-root-user).
+If you want to enable the root user by using the API, follow the examples located in our [API documentation](https://docs.rackspace.com/docs/cloud-databases/v1/api-reference/database-instances/#enable-root-user).